codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-okta.md

 * App name (e.g. Codefresh)
 * App logo (optional).
 Feel free to download and add this [picture]({{site.baseurl}}/images/enterprise/sso/okta/codefresh-logo.png)
-* Login redirect URI: `https://g.codefresh.io/api/auth/<your_codefresh_client_name>/callback` you’ll be able to extract your codefresh client name a bit later in the process so we’ll need to come back to this and update it again - for now please use a temp value such as `https://g.codefresh.io/api/auth/temp/callback`
+* Login redirect URI: `https://g.codefresh.io/api/auth/<your_codefresh_client_name>/callback` you’ll be able to extract your Codefresh client name a bit later in the process so we’ll need to come back to this and update it again - for now please use a temp value such as `https://g.codefresh.io/api/auth/temp/callback`

 {% include image.html